 - If the will is a copy or has handwritten words added (interlineations) or crossed out (deletions)

-- The terms of the will are unclear
+- The terms of the will aren't clear.

-- Interests of incapacitated or minor heirs or devisees need representation
+- Incapacitated persons or minor heirs or devisees need to be represented.

 Late and limited formal probate